futape/gustav/Dev-API:-GustavMatch.md

 Finds the intersections of the source file's properties and the search items and initializes the object's properties containing the found matches ([`$matches`](#private-string-matches)) and the match score ([`$score`](#private-int-score)), as well as the source file's properties, HTML encoded and matching parts highlighted ([`$highlight`](#private-array-highlight)).
 Available properties are the source file's filename ([`GustavBase::KEY_FILE`](Public-API%3s-GustavBase#string-key_file)), title (if defined, [`GustavBase::KEY_TITLE`](Public-API%3s-GustavBase#string-key_title)) and tags ([`GustavBase::KEY_TAGS`](Public-API%3s-GustavBase#string-key_tags)).

-When comparing the **filename**, this function compares case-sensitively.
-If the entire filename (incl. extension) is found in the items, the score is 2, if only the filename with the extension stripped away is found, the score is 1.
+When comparing the **filename**, this function compares the search items case-sensitively to the source file's [`_dest` GvBlock option](Gustav-core-options#_dest)'s last path segment.
-The filename is matched against the last path segment of the source file's [`_dest` GvBlock option](Gustav-core-options#_dest).
+If the path's basename (with file-extension) is found in the search items, the items is considered to match.
+If the `_dest` options's value doesn't end with a directory separator, a search item just needs to match the path's filename (without file-extension) to be considered matching.
+For a matching source file, the score is increased by 1.

 When comparing the source file's **title**, the items are searched in the title case-insensitively by default, or case-sensitively if the [`GustavMatch::CASE_SENSITIVE`](Public-API%3a-GustavMatch#int-case_sensitive) flag is set.
 Moreover the search items are wrapped into word-boundaries.
 For more information on *word-boundaries* see [`GustavMatch::SPEC_LOW`](Public-API%3a-GustavMatch#int-spec_low) and [`GustavMatch::SPEC_HIGH`](Public-API%3a-GustavMatch#int-spec_high).
-If the source file doesn't have a title, the score is 0.
+If the source file doesn't have a title, the score isn't increased.
 Otherwise the score is increased by 1 for each item for each occurrence within the title.
 When searching for literal items in the title, this function acts a bit differently: Additionally to the number of occurrences of the entire literal, for each of the literal's unique (case-insensitively) single items the product of the number of occurrences of the whole literal within the title and the number of occurrences of the single item within the literal is added to the score.
 These items are also added to the [`$matches` array](#private-string-matches).
 The single items are extracted by passing the literal to [`GustavBase::getSearchTermItems()`](Private-API%3a-GustavBase#string-getsearchtermitems-string-search_term_part-).

 When comparing the source file's **tags**, the score is increased by 1 for each item found in the source file's tags (case-insensitively).

 When getting the score for the tags, the items are made unique case-insensitively before comparing them with the source file's properties.
 The same applies to a source file's title, with the only exception that the items are made unique ***case-sensitively*** when the [`GustavMatch::CASE_SENSITIVE`](Public-API%3a-GustavMatch#int-case_sensitive) flag is set.

-[`$matches`](#private-string-matches) Will contain the supported items ([`GustavBase::KEY_FILE`](Public-API%3s-GustavBase#string-key_file), [`GustavBase::KEY_TITLE`](Public-API%3s-GustavBase#string-key_title), [`GustavBase::KEY_TAGS`](Public-API%3s-GustavBase#string-key_tags)) only, any other item is ignored.
+[`$matches`](#private-string-matches) Will contain only the supported items ([`GustavBase::KEY_FILE`](Public-API%3s-GustavBase#string-key_file), [`GustavBase::KEY_TITLE`](Public-API%3s-GustavBase#string-key_title), [`GustavBase::KEY_TAGS`](Public-API%3s-GustavBase#string-key_tags)), any other items are ignored.

-[`$highlight`](#private-array-highlight) will contain the supported items only (see above).
-Moreover, items whose corresponding source file's property isn't set are removed.
-The properties' values are HTML encoded (if an array, the array's items are encoded) and matching parts are highlighted using `<mark>`.
+[`$highlight`](#private-array-highlight) will contain all supported items (see above) whose corresponding source-file-property is set using the source file's propert ies as values.
+The values are HTML encoded (if an array, the array's string values are encoded) and matching parts are highlighted using `<mark>`.
 When highlighting titles, the same word-boundaries and treatment of the character case as for *matching* the title is used.

 ###`public mixed __call( string $function_name, array $arguments )`